 The UNCITRAL Model Law was conceived as a model text for international arbitration.
-However, when discussing the new Law, it was decided that it should be applicable to both domestic and international arbitration, even if some minor additional provisions would be required to regulate the latter.
+However, when discussing the new Law,

 That was already the option in 1986, where the vast majority of the provisions of the Law applied indistinctly to domestic and international arbitration.